 Overarching the points above, our client-partners have told us that it is the adaptability of Oneserve that has proven to be most valuable to them.
 In some cases, clients have reevaluated their service delivery, stripping their processes back and rebuilding the steps to accommodate the different working practices.
 When this is all done within one, highly visible system, it provides the foundations needed to give everyone the confidence that jobs are completed in the safest and most efficient manner possible.
 This adaptability has also made it far easier to introduce a phased approach to resuming routine repairs and maintenance.

-While we continue to operate in uncharted waters, as you look to resume your routine repairs and maintenance operations, adopting a job management solution like Oneserve can help you really maximise efficiencies in your repairs job process whilst also giving you the added peace-of-mind that you have the necessary tools to support and document your new covid-19 compliant working practices.
+As we continue to operate in uncharted waters, adopting a job management solution like Oneserve can really help you to maximise efficiencies in your repairs job process whilst also giving you the added peace-of-mind that you have the necessary tools to support and document your COVID-19 compliant working practices.

 To find out more about how Oneserve’s job management software can support you in navigating the ‘new normal’ please contact our team of friendly advisers who will be happy to answer any initial questions you may have.
 If you’re ready to see our job management software in action, please request a demo today.